swiftlang/swift-evolution-metadata-extractor/CONTRIBUTING.md

 ### Package Version
 When the schema or tool version increments, the package version is incremented in the same way (major/minor/patch).

+The package version may also be incremented for bug fixes or internal improvements that do not affect the public interface of the schema or the tool.